micahredding/micahredding.github.io/blog/2008-09-15-there-no-hell-part-1.md

 <strong>
 The Idea of Justice
 </strong>
 Unfortunately, when trying to disprove a pervasive concept, we have to spend our time arguing against interpretations of certain passages of scripture.
 This gives the impression that we are fighting an interpretive uphill battle.
-The truth is, the "proof-texts" for hell are so few and out-of-context that without 2,000 years of Catholic-pagan teaching behind us, no one would come up with the idea of hell on their own.
+The truth is, the "proof-texts" for hell are so few and out-of-context that without 2,000 years of mixed-up teaching behind us, no one would come up with the idea of hell on their own.

 So, to even the balance here, let's list a couple of cursory arguments against hell on the basis of justice.